Universal Studios Florida: History

 In 1987, Disney CEO Michael Eisner – previously the CEO at Paramount when Universal pitched their Florida park idea several years earlier – announced intentions to create their own studio backlot tour at Walt Disney World.
 The new area, to be called Disney-MGM Studios, was a preemptive move to counter Universal's planned introduction into the Orlando market.
-Universal claimed that Eisner took advantage of his prior access to their plans for Orlando, borrowing some of the concepts, but Disney denied Eisner ever saw them.
+Universal claimed that Eisner took advantage of his prior knowledge of their plans for Orlando, borrowing some of the key concepts, but Disney denied Eisner ever saw them.
 They also noted that planning for Disney-MGM Studios began in 1981, long before Eisner was hired.
-The corporate war between the two had spilled over into the public relations sector, described as a "nasty feud" by the New York Times in 1989.
+The corporate war between the two had spilled over into the public relations sector, described as a "nasty feud" by The New York Times in 1989.

 Universal had publicly revealed their plans for Orlando ahead of Eisner's announcement, but Disney was in a better position to fast-track construction and open sooner.
 This forced Universal to rethink their approach and abandon the tram tour concept design for the park.
 Instead, they opted to build standalone attractions while retaining the overall studio backlot theme.
 Their projected opening day lineup would include Kongfrontation, Jaws, and the Spielberg-Alexander collaborative project, Back to the Future: The Ride.

 A large theme park with separate attractions was a new concept for Universal, and their creative team ran into multiple obstacles during development and testing.
 Among the casualties from the early troubles was the Back to the Future ride, which had its opening delayed by nearly a year.

 Development

 Many of the attractions over the years were developed in close collaboration with directors, producers, and actors from the films on which they were based.
 In many cases, actors reprised their roles, contributing new dialogue and footage to fill pre-show queues and action sequences within the attractions.
-Rip Torn and Will Smith contributed to Men in Black: Alien Attack, Revenge of the Mummy featured footage of Brendan Fraser and Arnold Vosloo, and multiple members of The Simpsons cast collaborated on The Simpsons Ride.
-Other examples involved directors, such as Steven Spielberg's assistance on the development of several rides including E.T.
-Adventure, Back to the Future: The Ride, and Jaws.
+Rip Torn and Will Smith collaborated and contributed to Men in Black: Alien Attack, a dark ride with mounted laser guns that guests use to shoot at various targets to score points.
+Revenge of the Mummy featured post-film footage of Brendan Fraser and Arnold Vosloo.
+Multiple members of The Simpsons cast collaborated on The Simpsons Ride.
+Other attractions were developed with assistance from the respective film's director, such as E.T.
+Adventure, Back to the Future: The Ride, and Jaws, which solicited direct input from Steven Spielberg.